olshevski/compose-navigation-reimagined/README.md

 implementation("dev.olshevski.navigation:reimagined:1.0.0-beta03")
 ```

-Define a set of screens, for example, as a sealed class:
+Define a set of screens.
+It is convenient to use a sealed class for this:

 ```kotlin
 sealed class Screen : Parcelable {